- How is salivary gland cancer treated?

 How is salivary gland cancer treated?

-It is important to take time and think about all of your choices.
-If time permits, seeking a second opinion from a doctor experienced with salivary gland cancer is often a good idea.
-It can provide you with more information and help you feel more confident about the chosen treatment plan.
-Some insurance companies may require a second opinion before they will agree to pay for treatments.
+If time permits, getting a second opinion from a doctor experienced with salivary gland cancer is often a good idea.
+It can give you more information and help you feel more confident about the treatment plan you choose.

-The following sections describe the various types of treatments used for salivary gland cancer.
+The next few sections describe the types of treatments used for salivary gland cancer.
 This is followed by a description of the most common approaches used based on the stage of the cancer, and information on treatment options for recurrent salivary gland cancer.